piaoyh/Cryptocol/README.md

 - [ ] RC5 symmetric-key encryption/decryption algorithm
       --- Includes RC5 and its expanded versions. `RC5_Generic`
       ===> Moved to Roadmap for ver.
 2.0
-- [ ] RC6 symmetric-key encryption/decryption algorithm
-      --- Includes RC6 and its expanded versions. `RC6_Generic`
-      ===> Moved to Roadmap for ver.
-2.0
 - [ ] Salsa20 symmetric-key encryption/decryption algorithm
       --- Includes Salsa20 and its expanded versions. `Salsa20_Generic`
       ===> Moved to Roadmap for ver.
 2.0
 - [ ] Chacha20 symmetric-key encryption/decryption algorithm
       --- Includes Chacha20 and its expanded versions. `Chacha20_Generic`
-      ===> Moved to Roadmap for ver.
-2.0
-- [ ] IDEA symmetric-key encryption/decryption algorithm
-      --- Includes IDEA and its expanded versions. `IDEA_Generic`
       ===> Moved to Roadmap for ver.
 2.0
 -->
 - [ ] BigCryptor64 combinations of symmetric-key encryption/decryption algorithms and the trait implementations of Operation modes and padding bits for BigCryptor64